LAINTYPES: Good enough descriptive types for Common Lisp

 I also asked around on reddit for opinions and interest, seems that it would be a nice to have for many people.

-Currently the main entrypoint is #'deftun
+Currently the main entrypoint is #'deftun which admits a function and

 immediately typechecks it, returning both it and a reified type specifier: